MonikaJhingan/Component-Library/README.md

 # Component Library
- This library helps in designing a UI faster.
+ This library helps to build the UI faster.